jpulse-net/jpulse-framework/docs/dev/work-items.md

 -------------------------------------------------------------------------
 ## 🚧 IN_PROGRESS Work Items

-### W-079, v0.9.7: cache: strategy for cache invalidation in controllers & utitities
+### W-079, v0.9.7: cache: strategy for cache invalidation in controllers & utilities
-- status: 🚧 IN_PROGRESS
+- status: ✅ DONE
 - type: Feature
 - objective:
   - ability to invalidate caches (.shtml, .tmpl, .css, .js, i18n .conf), so that the app does not need to be restarted